Introduction

 What is DALI?

 DALI is an internationally standardized protocol (IEC 62386) used for digital communication between lighting control devices.
 It was developed to replace analog control methods, offering more advanced and flexible lighting management.
-DALI enables individual addressability of each lighting fixture, allowing for sophisticated control, configuration, and monitoring.
+It enables individual addressability of each lighting fixture, allowing for sophisticated control, configuration, and monitoring.

 How DALI Works

-DALI Topology Overview
+Topology Overview

-DALI topology defines how devices such as ballasts, sensors, controllers, and gateways are connected within a system.
+DALI’s topology defines how devices such as ballasts, sensors, controllers, and gateways are connected within a system.
 Below is a detailed explanation of topology:

-Basic Structure
+DALI Basic Structure

-- Devices per Bus: A single DALI bus supports up to 64 individually addressable devices and 16 groups for lighting control.
+- Devices per Bus: A single bus supports up to 64 individually addressable devices and 16 groups for lighting control.

 Components in DALI Topology